FredEkstrand/EnhanceGroupBox/README.md

 ## Licensing
 This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Inspiration
+## Acknowledgments
 The project came about through the need in an application development to allow the user to easily and cleanly locate controls in defined sections.
 The Visual Studio standard GroupBox control is limited in setting its appearance to allow for an intuitive UI flow for the end user.
-These limitation lead to quick extension to the GroupBox which lead to even more further extensions of the control from project to project.
-This caused me to move from quick extensions to a more formal enhance GroupBox control.
-In the development of the enhance GroupBox control I had taken ideas from some other works and incorporated them to provide range of features divided into styles.<br/>
+These limitation lead to extensions to the GroupBox which were made on a project by project bases.
+From theses extensions has cause me to make a more formal enhanced GroupBox control which included ideas from some other works to provide a range of features divided into styles.<br/>

 ##### Sources for project feature ideas:
-**The Grouper** - A Custom Groupbox Control By: M@dHatter, 23 Jan 2006</br>
+**The Grouper** - A Custom Groupbox Control By: M@dHatter, 23 Jan 2006<br/>
 **Header-only GroupBox** By: Matthew Adams, 22 Sep 2001</br>
-**RoundedGroupBox Winforms Rounded Group Box Control** By: Kevin Carbis</br>
+**RoundedGroupBox Winforms Rounded Group Box Control** By: Kevin Carbis<br/>
+#### Source Code Used
-**Extended Graphics** - An implementation of Rounded Rectangle in C# By: Arun Reginald Zaheeruddin</br>
+**Extended Graphics** - An implementation of Rounded Rectangle in C# By: Arun Reginald Zaheeruddin<br/>